 The lower trailhead is accessed by driving east on Interstate 40 for approximately 15 miles to the Blake Ranch Road interchange.
 Drive south approximately 11.25 miles.
 Turn right to access the Moss Wash OHV Trailhead.

 This trail is most often used by non-stock off road vehicles.
-It can also be used by equestrian riding, mountain biking and hiking.
+It can also be used for equestrian riding, mountain biking, and hiking.

 Gold King Mansion is an historic, two-story concrete building built in the late 1920’s by the Gold King Corporation which used the ornate structure to entertain wealthy investors and to house the mine foreman.
 The nearby Gold King Mine produced gold, silver, copper, and lead, but production never reached the level investors had hoped for.
 The stock market crash in October 1929 brought an end to the mine and to the mansion.

 No permits or fees are required.
 No drinking water is available along the trail.

 Warning!
 The abandoned mines of this area are dangerous.
 For safety purposes, stay away from mine shafts and adits.